 Financial instruments, which potentially subject the School to concentration of credit risk, consist of cash accounts held with a bank.
 Cash accounts are insured by the Federal Deposit Insurance Corporation for up to \$250,000.
 The School maintains cash in financial institutions which often exceed the FDIC limits.
-Management does not believe that it is exposed to any significant credit risk or uninsured amounts.
+Management does not believe that it is exposed to any significant credit risk on uninsured amounts.

-The School receives the majority of its operating revenue from the State of Louisiana and the OPSB in the form of MFP funding.
-The School also receives grants from federal agencies, state agencies, and private foundations.
+The School receives the majority of its operating revenue from both private and public grant funding in the form of the XQ Super School Grant and the State of Louisiana funded Minimum Foundation Program.
 The percentage of revenue and receivables from these sources in excess of 10% is as follows: